News & Views

 Introduction

 In Finland, the Finnish Patent and Registration Office (“FPRO”) is the authority that grants patents.
-The decisions of FPRO may be appealed to the Market Court.
+The decisions of the FPRO may be appealed to the Market Court.
 There are certain features related to the proceedings which are worth keeping in mind when appealing the FPRO’s decisions.
 We discuss these features in this post.

 Applying for a Patent